navcoin/NavHub/content/how-to-accept-navcoin/index.md

 <br>

-## For your online business - Coinpayments
+## For your online business - CoinPayments

-Coinpayments is a little like PayPal, but instead of conventional credit cards it’s a payment gateway for digital currency payments.
+CoinPayments is a little like PayPal, but instead of conventional credit cards it’s a payment gateway for digital currency payments.

-Coinpayments features merchant tools that make it easy to integrate NavCoin payments with your current website and at point-of-sale.
+CoinPayments features merchant tools that make it easy to integrate NavCoin payments with your current website and at point-of-sale.
 Plug-ins include a shopping cart, payment button, invoicing, and point-of-sale interface.
 If your business is based in the US or the Euro Zone you can have your NavCoin payments deposited to your bank account in fiat currency.

-For more information, or to get started with Coinpayments right away visit their website.
+For more information, or to get started with CoinPayments right away visit their website.

 ><https://www.coinpayments.net/>